Intensive Upper Limb Training, with Benefits

-In Western Australia we are currently developing a community-based telerehabilitation service based around the ableX cloud platform, in close alliance with the Perron Institute and MSWA.
+In Western Australia we have implemented a community-based telerehabilitation service based around the ableX cloud platform for MSWA, in close alliance with the Perron Institute.

 General rehabilitation units and long term care facilities in Australia and NZ employ ableX as a stroke treatment tool when expert therapists are unavailable.
 It can be reimbursed when recommended by a rehabilitation professional.